Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of Light Street Capital - Top VCs in Cloud Computing

-Light Street Capital is a global investment firm that backs both private and public technology companies.
-They have a strong focus on the tech and media sectors, investing from early venture stages through to the public markets.
+Light Street Capital is a global investment firm that backs technology and media companies across both private and public markets.
+They focus on providing capital to businesses that are leaders in their respective sectors.

 • Geographical presence: Palo Alto, California